-The documentary will screen next at the Diaspora Festival of Black and Independent Film, on Nov.
-7, 2017 at 12 noon, at the University of North Carolina at Chapel Hill, NC, USA.
-If you live in that area, you won't want to miss it!
-Here is a LINK to the event.
+The documentary screened in November 2017 at the Diaspora Festival of Black and Independent Film, at the University of North Carolina at Chapel Hill, NC, USA.

-It was with great satisfaction that we were able to present the documentary in my home-away-from-home, Jerez de la Frontera, Spain.
-It showed to a very nice-sized and receptive audience in the Ciclo de Cine de la Sala la Quemá (Plaza la Quemada, 5), on September 29, 2017.
-A photo from that event and the host's comments are on this site's HOME page, at the bottom.
+We presented the documentary in my home-away-from-home, Jerez de la Frontera, Spain, to a very nice-sized and receptive audience in the Ciclo de Cine de la Sala la Quemá (Plaza la Quemada, 5), in September, 2017.

 CAJÓN IS KING

-We were also (and earlier) delighted with the documentary's reception in its very first general public event, which took place on July 22, 2017, in a cultural center in Berkeley, in the San Francisco Bay Area (California, USA).
+We were delighted with the documentary's reception in its very first general public event, which took place on July 22, 2017, in a cultural center in Berkeley, in the San Francisco Bay Area (California, USA).
 The event was called Cajón is King: the Compelling Rhythms of Afro-Peru.

 For this exciting event, we paired a screening of the documentary with a performance by the niece of Lalo Izquierdo, one of the documentary's three stars.
 There was also a Q&A with the director - and with the niece, Peta Robles, who talked about her family and growing up with cajón in a culturally very active Afro-Peruvian family.
 Robles, who demonstrated a variety of Afro-Peruvian instruments (cajita, quijada de burro) as well as providing a taste of the colorful "hatajos de negritos" dance, was accompanied by Gabriela Shiroma and Rosa los Santos of the group "de Rompe y Raja."